sstefan1/llvm-project/llvm/docs/LangRef.rst

     (synchronize) with another thread through memory or other well-defined means.
     Synchronization is considered possible in the presence of `atomic` accesses that enforce an order, thus not "unordered" and "monotonic", `volatile` accesses, as well as `convergent` function calls.
-Note that through the latter non-memory communication, e.g., cross-lane operations, is also considered synchronization.
+Note that through `convergent` function calls non-memory communication, e.g., cross-lane operations, are possible and are also considered synchronization.
+However `convergent` does not contradict `nosync`.
     If an annotated function does ever synchronize with another thread, the behavior is undefined.
 ``nounwind``